jamsocket/y-sweet/README.md

 Client tokens are signed with a (symmetric) private key.
 To generate a new private key, run:

-    y-serve gen-token
+    y-serve gen-auth

 Then, run the server with:

-    y-serve serve ./data --auth [result of gen-token]
+    y-serve serve ./data --auth [result of gen-auth]

-`gen-token` will also print a **server token**.
+`gen-auth` will also print a **server token**.
 This should be passed as an HTTP bearer token on requests from your web server to y-serve.
 If you are using our JavaScript API, this looks like:

 ```javascript